 Fashion & Beauty

-This vibrant volume celebrates the Lady Dior with a stunning fusion of fashion, art, and savoir faire where the bag becomes a canvas for creative expression.
-Structured alphabetically by artist, the book reveals how creatives from around the globe have reimagined the legendary design into limited edition masterpieces, exquisitely brought to life by Dior’s artisans.
-From bold, avant-garde pieces to intricate, handcrafted details, these bags highlight the limitless possibilities of artistic collaboration between Dior and names such as Judy Chicago, Jeffrey Gibson, Gilbert & George, Zhang Huan, Jack Pierson, Marc Quinn, Raqib Shaw, Claire Tabouret, Mickalene Thomas, or Joana Vasconcelos.
-This book is a must-have for fashion lovers and art enthusiasts alike, offering an exciting journey into a world where fashion history meets contemporary creativity.
+This vibrant volume celebrates the Lady Dior with a stunning fusion of fashion, art, and savoir faire in which the bag becomes a canvas for creative expression.
+The book reveals how creatives from around the globe have reimagined the legendary design into limited-edition masterpieces, exquisitely brought to life by Dior’s artisans.
+From bold, avant-garde pieces to intricate, handcrafted details, these bags highlight the limitless possibilities of artistic collaboration.
+Names such as Judy Chicago, Jeffrey Gibson, Gilbert & George, Zhang Huan, Jack Pierson, Marc Quinn, Raqib Shaw, Claire Tabouret, Mickalene Thomas, Eva Jospin, and Joana Vasconcelos are among the famous contemporary artists Dior invited to work on the bags, offering an exciting journey into a world where fashion history meets contemporary creativity.

 About The Author